 So in the spirit of getting shit done, today I am honoring you... the mom, the doc student, the wife, the friend, the employee, the co-worker, the caregiver, the daughter, the taxi driver, the referee, the everything and more...
 This blog post is for you.

-TEN Secrets to be WILDLY Productive in Writing Your Dissertation

 TEN Secrets to be WILDLY Productive in Writing Your Dissertation.

-For those of you who have participated in my “7-Days to 5-Pages" Dissertation Writing Challenges, you have implemented a few of these strategies along with me but this is a great opportunity to revisit these strategies to reinforce if it has been a while since you looked at your research.
-(And if you haven't participated in a writing challenge but are interested in being notified when we open the writing challenge again, click here
+For those of you who have participated in my free “Think Like a Phinisher" Dissertation Writing Workshop, you have implemented a few of these strategies along with me but this is a great opportunity to revisit these strategies to reinforce if it has been a while since you looked at your research.
+(And if you haven't participated in a writing workshops but are interested in being notified when we open the dissertation writing workshop again, click here

 These strategies work...
 I used most of them when I was completing my own dissertation, and I still use them as a coach in my own work.
 I went from having NO research questions to FINISHED in 16 months after spending THREE YEARS in the D R I F T. Three years of feeling isolated, confused, and lost without making ANY progress.
 When I got the 6-year letter from my University, I knew I had to commit 100% and go ALL IN to graduate, so I mapped out a plan to make it happen.
 I worked backward from the graduation date and filled in all the steps I needed to take to FINISH and earn my doctorate degree.

 Clean up your workspace to prepare to work.
 Organize your work area to include your research materials.
 Clear the clutter, and make the space inspiring, inviting and cozy.
 I keep a salt lamp